Bezirk Dresden

 The Bezirk Dresden was a district (Bezirk) of East Germany that lasted from 1952 to 1990.
-Dresden would be reabsorbed back into Saxony after the reunification of Germany.
+Dresden would be reabsorbed into Saxony after the reunification of Germany.
 The administrative seat and the main town was Dresden.

 History

-The district was established, with the other 13, on 25 July 1952, substituting the old German states.
+The district was established, with the other 13, on 25 July 1952, with the disestablishment of the old German states.
 After 3 October 1990 it was disestablished upon German reunification, becoming again part of the state of Saxony.

 Geography

 Position

 The Bezirk Dresden was the easternmost Bezirk of East Germany.
 It, bordered on the 'Bezirke' of Cottbus, Leipzig and Karl-Marx-Stadt, as well as on Czechoslovakia and Poland.
 It was broadly similar in area to the later Direktionsbezirk Dresden, which functioned from 1990 to 2012.

 Subdivision

 The Bezirk was divided into 17 Kreise: 2 urban districts (Stadtkreise) and 15 rural districts (Landkreise):